JesseVelden/Clevo-P950HR-Hackintosh/Readme.md

 * `./clover_setup.sh`
 * Volg de instructies: https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/ met Clover UEFI
 * De benodigde files en kexts vind je in de `clover` map.
+* Use the ACPI folder including disabling NVIDIA and paste it in the ACPI > Patched folder on your USB.

+## Quick install guide
+* F2 at boot > Change boot order to usb.
+* Boot into MacOS install from install_osx

+  ## Mac OS Installation
+* F2 > Boot > Set the USB in the uppermost position.
+* Save
+* Boot into the Installer and follow the instructions below:
+  ### Initialize SSD/HD
+* Go to the terminal and enter:
+* `diskutil list` note your SSD/HD (disk0 for example)
+* `diskutil partitionDisk /dev/disk0 GPT JHFS+ "MacOS" R`
+* Nu kan je naar Diskutility en het repartitioneren
+* MacOS: 250GB APFS
+* Windows: Mac OS Extended (Journaled) IMPORTANT: DON'T USE FAT!!​

+  ### Installeren
+* Nu kan je naar de Installer en het Installeren op de zojuist aangemaakte disk!
+* Belangrijk is dat je geen APFS maar lekker ouderwets HFS gaat gebruiken.
+Omdat dat zorgt voor betere boottijden, aangezien TRIM nogal langzaam is met APFS.
+Zie ook [deze thread](https://www.tonymacx86.com/threads/guide-avoid-apfs-conversion-on-high-sierra-update-or-fresh-install.232855/)
+* In de terminal enter:
+* `/Volumes/"Image Volume/Install macOS High Sierra.app"/Contents/Resources/startosinstall --volume /volumes/the_target_volume --converttoapfs NO --agreetolicense`
+* Reboot several times maar dan wel de goeie disk ("Boot macOS Install from ...") selecteren in Clover!!
+   ### After Install
+* Download this repository again.
+* Use `./download.sh`, and then `./install_downloads.sh`.
+* Install Clover again on the SSD/ HDD.
+See below.
+* Make sure you copy APFS.efi and HFSPlus.efi, into Drivers64UEFI.
+See also [the clover install thread](https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/)
+* Copy the ACPI files, but not the disabling NVIDIA one.
+* Copy our config.plist file.
+* Download the NVidia web drivers: https://www.tonymacx86.com/nvidia-drivers/ and see also [this forum thread](https://www.tonymacx86.com/forums/graphics.13/) and search for the right NVIDIA thread.
+You can try several versions of the same Mac OS version if one is not working and saying that you need another version.

+# Explanations
 ## Kexts
 Go in `EFI > Clover > Kexts > Other`
 * [FakeSMC.kext](https://github.com/RehabMan/OS-X-FakeSMC-kozlek)